Understanding Trust Anchors for Machine Identity

 - Certificate Signing Request (CSR): The machine sends a CSR to a Certificate Authority (CA).

-- Certificate Issuance: The CA verifies the request and issues a digital certificate.
+- Certificate Issuance: The CA verifies the request and issues a digital certificate, signed with its private key.

-- Verification: Other machines use the trust anchor (the CA's public key) to verify the authenticity of the received certificate.
+- Verification: Other machines use the trust anchor – specifically, the CA's pre-trusted public key – to verify the authenticity of the received certificate.
+This involves checking the digital signature on the certificate.

 This process ensures that only authorized machines can interact within a network.